FAQs for the MA / Diploma / PG Cert in Special and Additional Learning Needs

 Given the lack of face to face interaction in online learning, this form of personalised support helps to build relationships and combats the risk of isolation among learners.
 All information relating to learning support and technical support is accessible through the online learning environment.

-Yes, UEL has two graduation ceremonies every year.
-Depending on when your final grades are approved you will be able to attend a graduation in July or November.
+Yes, UEL has two graduation ceremonies in September and January every year.
+You can attend your graduation in person at the UEL Docklands Campus.
 Attendance at graduation is not mandatory.

 There are two methods of recognising prior learning, both of which can accrue credits for your MA.